NethServer/nethserver-mail-common/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Mail.rst

     Allows you to limit disk usage by email.

     * Unlimited: select not to impose limits
-    * Apply quota: limit maximum space of mail for each user to the value indicated (email quota).
+    * Apply quota: limit maximum space of email for each user to the value indicated (email quota).

 Move to Folder * junkmail *